 Ears are an increasingly popular place for wearable tech to sit, with a number of smart headphone and hearable startups now entering the space.

-And it's a busy time for the category, showing the appetite is definitely there for fitness coaches, personal assistants and language translators in our ear, with no bulky wrist accessory or cumbersome display necessary.
+And it's a busy time for the category, showing the appetite is definitely there for fitness coaches, personal assistants and language translators in our ears, with no bulky wrist accessory or cumbersome display necessary.

-Below, we'll explore devices which actually exist and that we've already tested, like the Bragi Dash Pro and Samsung Gear IconX 2018.
+Below, we'll explore devices which actually exist and that we've already tested, like the Apple AirPods and Samsung Galaxy Buds.